 This ensemble is comprised of authors that have completed the Summer Intensive program.
 Authors meeting on Tuesdays and Thursdays of each week to continue the writing process.
 Writing pieces focus on various topics such as race, class, power, poverty, inequality, bravery.
 Pieces are memorized and shared with audiences.

 We call this engagement.
 It is not a performance because the intention is more than entertainment.

 The ensemble is hired by organizations and events in Winston-Salem and throughout the country.
 Authors are paid a stipend for their engagements.

-Authoring Action has been a court-approved program for XX years.
+Since 2013, Authoring Action's Just Us has been a court-approved program.
 The filmmaking program takes authors through the writing process, and then adapts pieces into monologues and scripts.
 Authors are a part of each step of the filmmaking process from shot list to final editing.